 Realtime

-Flamigo comes with built-in support for realtime event handling, allowing your application to react instantly to domain events and push updates to the frontend as they happen.
+Flamigo comes with built-in support for event-driven realtime behavior, allowing your application to react instantly to domain events and push updates to the frontend as they happen.

 The Event Bus

-All logic for sending realtime events is in realtime
+All logic for sending events is in the events package.

 package main